Get Your Family Dispute Case Packet — Private, Fast, Affordable

 John and Emily, however, were determined to keep the farm intact.
 Both had invested years in maintaining the property, and selling a share to an outsider risked breaking up their family’s legacy.
 The siblings initially tried to mediate the situation informally but quickly reached an impasse.
 With emotions running high, and the risk of legal litigation looming, the trio agreed to submit their dispute to arbitration in May 2023 in Duke Center, hoping for a faster and less acrimonious resolution.

-The arbitration was overseen by James Harrow, a seasoned arbitrator with two decades of experience handling family and property disputes in rural Pennsylvania.
+The arbitration was overseen by the claimant, a seasoned arbitrator with two decades of experience handling family and property disputes in rural Pennsylvania.
 The hearing stretched over two intense days in June, where the parties presented detailed valuations of the farm.
 Rebecca’s appraisal placed the value of her share at $155,000, citing recent market trends, while John and Emily countered with a much lower $120,000, arguing that the land’s usage restrictions reduced its marketability.

-Testimonies revealed deep-rooted family tensions: Rebecca alleged John had little interest in the farm’s upkeep before the sale talk sparked renewed efforts; John argued that Rebecca’s sudden decision threatened to “rip apart the family.”
+Testimonies revealed deep-rooted family tensions: Rebecca alleged John had little interest in the farm’s upkeep before the sale talk sparked renewed efforts; John argued that Rebecca’s sudden decision threatened to rip apart the family.”
 Emily, ever the peacekeeper, urged fairness, emphasizing the farm’s emotional significance over raw dollar values.

 After careful deliberation, Arbitrator Harrow issued his award in late July 2023.
 He ruled that Rebecca’s share would be valued at $135,000—midway between the two appraisals—and ordered John and Emily to buy out her interest over an 18-month installment plan with 4% interest.
 This structured buyout was designed to ease the financial burden on the remaining siblings while enabling Rebecca to meet her urgent needs.